openebs-archive/openebs-docs/docs/ugndm.md

 <h3><a class="anchor" aria-hidden="true" id="Exclude-filters"></a>Exclude filters</h3>
 NDM do some filtering on the disks to exclude, for example boot disk.
-By default, NDM excludes the following device path to create block device CR.
+By default, NDM excludes the following device path while creating block device CR.
 This configuration is added in `openebs-ndm-config` under `Configmap` in `openebs-operator.yaml`.

 ```
 /dev/loop - loop devices.